Crystalline representations and Wach modules in the relative case II: Wach modules and -

-\begin{rem} Obvious variation of Theorem \ref{thm:qdeformation_dcrys} is also true in the imperfect residue field case.
-Indeed, for $O_L$, recall that all compatibilities except for the connection part was already proven in \cite[Corollary 3.15]{abhinandan-imperfect-wach}.
+\begin{rem} The obvious variation of Theorem \ref{thm:qdeformation_dcrys} and Corollary \ref{cor:fil_nygaard_rational_proj} also hold true in the imperfect residue field case.
+Indeed, to show Theorem \ref{thm:qdeformation_dcrys} for $O_L$, note that all compatibilities except for the connection were already proven in \cite[Corollary 3.15]{abhinandan-imperfect-wach} (see Remark \ref{rem:fil_compatibility_ml_mlbreve} for another proof of compatibility between filtrations).
 To verify the compatibility of connections, similar to Proposition \ref{defi:wachmod_qconnection}, we can define a $\qconnection$ over a Wach module over $\AL^+$.
-Then using the results of \cite[\S 3.3]{abhinandan-imperfect-wach} one obtains obvious variation of Remark \ref{rem:qconnection_arpipd} over $\ALpi^{\PD}$.
-Finally, proceeding exactly as in the proof of Theorem \ref{thm:qdeformation_dcrys} (after replacing each object by analogous object for $L$), we obtain the desired isomorphism of filtered $(\varphi, \partial)\modules$ over $L$. \end{rem}
+Then, using the results of \cite[Section 3.3]{abhinandan-imperfect-wach}, one obtains an obvious variation of Remark \ref{rem:qconnection_arpipd} over $\ALpi^{\PD}$.
+Proceeding exactly as in the proof of Theorem \ref{thm:qdeformation_dcrys} (after replacing each object by the analogous object for $L$), we obtain the desired isomorphism of filtered $(\varphi, \partial)\modules$ over $L$.
+Finally, the claim analogous to Corollary \ref{cor:fil_nygaard_rational_proj} easily follows from \eqref{eq:grnmodmu} (for Wach modules over $\AL^+$). \end{rem}

 Let us summarise the relationship between various categories considered in \eqref{eq:odcrysr_func}, Corollary \ref{cor:crystalline_wach_rat_equivalence_relative} and Theorem \ref{thm:qdeformation_dcrys}.
-Recall that $\Rep_{\QQ_p}^{\crys}(G_R)$ is the category of $\padic$ crystalline representations of $G_R$ and $\MF_R\ad(\varphi, \partial)$ denotes the essential image of the functor $\ODcrysR$ restricted to $\Rep_{\QQ_p}^{\crys}(G_R)$. \begin{cor} Functors in the following diagram induce exact equivalence of $\otimes\textrm{-categories}$
+Recall that $\Rep_{\QQ_p}^{\crys}(G_R)$ is the category of $\padic$ crystalline representations of $G_R$ and $\MF_R\ad(\varphi, \partial)$ denotes the essential image of the functor $\ODcrysR$ restricted to $\Rep_{\QQ_p}^{\crys}(G_R)$. \begin{cor} Functors in the following diagram induce exact equivalence of $\otimes\textrm{-categories}$: